 Cirque Lodge Meth Addiction Treatment

 If you or a loved one is suffering from a meth abuse it is advised to seek outside assistance in quitting.
 There are many dangers to those who develop a meth addiction and much is yet to be learned about its horrors.
-At the Cirque Lodge alcohol and drug rehab center, a private retreat in the mountains of Sundance Utah, we believe a cognitive behavioral approach in groups and individual sessions, mixed with experiential therapies, twelve-step groups, and long-term aftercare can help those in need of a drug treatment program.
+At the Cirque Lodge alcohol and drug rehab center, a private retreat in the mountains of Sundance Utah, we believe a cognitive behavioral approach in groups and individual sessions, mixed with experiential therapies, twelve-step groups, and long-term continuing care make up a proper drug treatment program of healing and recovery.
 There is help for meth abuse and crystal meth addiction call today.
 1-877-99-REHAB.

 Research on Drugs of Abuse: